Chenghao-Tan/DDRNet/README.md

   - Sky = 2 (value two)
   - Ignore region / unknown category = 4 (value four)

 However, the framework only does binary classification by default (ignore region is still used).
-Therefore in the output label, 1 represents the obstacle and 0 represents the background.
+Therefore in the DDRNet output label, 1 represents the obstacle and 0 represents the background.